allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

       mainText: |-
         Dear Emma:

-        I guess we know most of us.
+        I guess u know most of us.
 We were fishing at Witwen.
-2 of those girls are Lizzie Schrofpfontain's sisters The one near here Litachue is Ramona Enge The rest we know.
+2 of those girls are Lizzie Schrofpfontain's sisters The one near here Litachue is Ramona Enge The rest u know.
 We wanted to go to Madison tomorrow but now we cant go.
 Will go to county fair & to Madison later.
 I forgot to tell you the one near Kate is Lizzie Chavudatchu from Switzerland.
 With love, Loma.
     - id: 1170a
       postmark: |-
         Miss Nora Taylor